Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres

-Furthermore, the numerical value of the energy of the normalized ground state in our approximation is -0.222 ${G^2M^5\over \hbar^2}$, which fits nicely\footnote{ Of course, the discrepancy between these two values is of the order of 40 percent, but one should bear in mind that, when approximating (\ref{NS}) by a gaussian evolution, the aim is to obtain a {\em qualitative} estimate of the importance of the interplay between decoherence and self-gravitation, rather than a numerical approximation of the exact solution.
-This type of investigation has never been performed before, largely because of the complexity of (\ref{NS}) which is not explicitly integrable and for which a rigorous mathematical evaluation of numerical approximations to the analytic solution has yet to be performed.
-This computational complexity, especially in the presence of decoherence, therefore favours a qualitative assessment of the influence of self-gravitation, as opposed to a rigorous numerical one.
-It is worth mentioning, though, another approximation scheme \cite{grossiard} which corroborates the observed agreement in the regimes we are concerned with in the present paper, i.e.: either $\delta r_0<\sqrt{<r^2_{BS}>}\approx R$ or $\delta r_0\approx\sqrt{<r^2_{BS}>}\approx R$.
-This is not surprising because we tuned \cite{CDW} the parameters of our gaussian approximation scheme in order to qualitatively match the most reliable constraints that can be found in the literature concerning (\ref{NS}) in the single particle regime.
+Furthermore, the numerical value of the energy of the normalized ground state in our approximation is -0.222 ${G^2M^5\over \hbar^2}$, which fits nicely \footnote{ The discrepancy between the respective values for the ground state energy is of the order of 40 percent, but one should bear in mind that, when approximating (\ref{NS}) by a gaussian evolution, the aim is to obtain a {\em qualitative} estimate of the importance of the interplay between decoherence and self-gravitation rather than a numerical approximation of the exact solution, which due to the inherent computational complexity of the problem is almost intractable.
+There is however another approximation scheme that is worth mentioning \cite{grossiard} which corroborates the observed agreement in the two regimes we are concerned with in the present paper: $\delta r_0<\sqrt{<r^2_{BS}>}\approx R$ and $\delta r_0\approx\sqrt{<r^2_{BS}>}\approx R$, which is not surprising at all since we tuned \cite{CDW} the parameters of our gaussian approximation scheme so that it (qualitatively) matches the most reliable constraints that can be found in the literature for (\ref{NS}) in the single particle regime.